-- · "rents from real property"; - dividends or other distributions on, and gain from the sale of, shares in other REITs; - gain from the sale of real property or mortgages on real property, in either case, not held for sale to customers; - · interest income derived from mortgage loans secured by real property; and - income attributable to temporary investments of new capital in stocks and debt instruments during the one-year period following our receipt of new capital that we raise through equity offerings or issuance of debt obligations with at least a five-year term.
+- "rents from real property"; - dividends or other distributions on, and gain from the sale of, shares in other REITs; - gain from the sale of real property or mortgages on real property, in either case, not held for sale to customers; - interest income derived from mortgage loans secured by real property; and - income attributable to temporary investments of new capital in stocks and debt instruments during the one-year period following our receipt of new capital that we raise through equity offerings or issuance of debt obligations with at least a five-year term.

-Second, at least 95% of our gross income in each taxable year (excluding gross income from prohibited transactions, certain hedging transactions, as described below, and certain foreign currency transactions) must be derived from some combination of income that qualifies under the 75% gross income test described above, as well as other income sources generally including (a) other dividends, (b) interest (including interest income from debt instruments issued by publicly offered REITs), and (c) gain from the sale or other disposition of debt instruments issued by publicly offered REITs), in either case, not held for sale to customers
+Second, at least 95% of our gross income in each taxable year (excluding gross income from prohibited transactions, certain hedging transactions, as described below, and certain foreign currency transactions) must be derived from some combination of income that qualifies under the 75% gross income test described above, as well as other income sources generally including (a) other dividends, (b) interest (including interest income from debt instruments issued by publicly offered REITs), and (c) gain from the sale or disposition of stock or securities (including gain from the sale or other disposition of debt instruments issued by publicly offered REITs), in either case, not held for sale to customers.